wfahren/OpenVPN/openvpn-install.md

 sudo journalctl -u openvpn@server.service -xe
 ```

-## NAT Setup Using iptables
+## Sutup server to forward IP packets to the Local Network

 This server configuration is using NAT to access the local LAN.
-So we need to set some iptable rules to allow the traffic.
+So we need to set some iptable rules to allow the traffic from the OpenVPN server to the local network.

 ## IP Forwarding and iptables Configuration

 Use as a guide if you are using NAT from the VPN server to the local network. adjust your interface names accordingly.

-### Enable IP forwarding
+## Enable IP forwarding

 ```text
 sysctl -w net.ipv4.ip_forward=1